Holmes Run Trail Repairs

 - Funded: Yes

-- Construction: Not started; will begin after design is complete
+- Construction: Will begin after design is complete.
+Anticipated spring/summer 2023

 - Holmes Run Trail Bridge at 4600 Duke Street